The PrEP Clinic 2022 Logo

 All About HIV Injections

-There is now a once-a-month injectable HIV treatment available for adults called Cabenuva.
-It is also now available as an injection given every 2 months.
-The medication is provided as two intramuscular injections.
 Prior to starting the once-a-month injection, you would start on the oral tablet version for at least 28 days before switching to the injectable form.
 Individuals who are already virally suppressed may be candidates for this injectable treatment.

-Affordability for HIV Injections Treatment
+Affordability for HIV

 In addition, most private insurance companies cover the medication either fully or partially.
 There are manufacturer program we can connect you with that can help with covering the difference not picked up by your plan.

-Get monthly injections with us!
+Get monthly HIV injections

-HIV treatment injection services are available at our Toronto and Brampton location.
 Our team of experienced nurses are here to support your care at our inclusive and comfortable spaces.
-This service is free and included with your medication from our pharmacy.

-Common Questions about HIV Injections
+Common Questions about

 The medication includes the two antiretroviral (ARV) medications cabotegravir and rilpivirine.
 Rilpivirine is currently included in existing oral tablet formulations.
 Cabotegravir is in the same drug class as other currently existing medications such as dolutegravir.
 This combination is as effective as daily tablet regimens.